 However, depending on your requirements and the situation, an upgrade still might be the best option for you.

-The best way to know for sure is to contact Xavor for a health-check and their benefits of benchmarking for your Agile PLM and get an in-depth report plus recommendations to make the correct decision to ensure the continued success of your business.
+The best way to know for sure is to contact Xavor for a health-check and benchmarking for your Agile PLM.
+Get an in-depth report plus recommendations to make the correct decision to ensure the continued success of your business.